 Editing vCPUs and RAM for Power VMs

-Virtual machine hardware settings determine the amount of Metered RAM and vCPU capacity that the VM consumes—larger VMs consume more Metered RAM and vCPU capacity.
+Virtual machine hardware settings determine the amount of Metered RAM A unit of measurement used to calculate VM usage, based on the amount of RAM (in GB) for a VM.
+To learn more, see How usage is calculated. and storage The amount of data storage space used by assets, environments, and templates. that the VM consumes—larger VMs consume more Metered RAM and vCPU capacity.
 For information about how Metered RAM and vCPU capacity are calculated, see How usage is calculated.

 To edit the VM vCPU and RAM settings

-1. Make sure the VM is fully powered off (not running or suspended).
+1. Make sure the VM is fully powered off.

 hardware settings